openSUSE/news-o-o/_posts/2010-12-23-opensuse-announces-fifth-development-milestone-with-kernel-interactivity-patch.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2010-12-23 12:20:30+00:00
 layout: post
 link: https://news.opensuse.org/2010/12/23/opensuse-announces-fifth-development-milestone-with-kernel-interactivity-patch/
+slug: opensuse-announces-fifth-development-milestone-with-kernel-interactivity-patch
-title: "openSUSE Announces Fifth Development Milestone with Kernel Interactivity\
+title: openSUSE Announces Fifth Development Milestone with Kernel Interactivity Patch
-  \ Patch"
+wordpress_id: 6038
 categories:
 - Announcements
 - Distribution
 ---

 The openSUSE project released the fifth of six milestones in the development of openSUSE 11.4 some days ago.Â **Milestone 5 (M5)** brings a wide range of updates, both major and minor.
 As usual, you can get it [here](http://software.opensuse.org/developer/en).